John Tortorella's Success and Achievements in Timeline

 2002: First Winning Season

-The 2002–03 season marked John Tortorella's first winning season as an NHL head coach with the Lightning.
+In 2002–03 season marked John Tortorella's first winning season as an NHL head coach.

 2003: Southeast Division Title and Jack Adams Award Nomination

-In 2003, John Tortorella's Lightning won their first Southeast Division title and lost to the New Jersey Devils in the second round of the playoffs.
-He was also a finalist for the Jack Adams Award.
+In 2003, John Tortorella's Lightning won their first Southeast Division title, and he was a finalist for the Jack Adams Award.

 2003: Southeast Division Title

-In 2004, John Tortorella's Lightning won the Stanley Cup against the Calgary Flames, making him the third American-born coach to achieve this.
-He also won the Jack Adams Award as coach of the year.
+In 2004, John Tortorella won the Stanley Cup as the head coach of the Tampa Bay Lightning.
+A few days later, in 2004, he won the Jack Adams Award as coach of the year.

 March 11, 2008: Most Successful American-Born NHL Coach

-On March 11, 2008, with the Lightning's defeat of the New York Islanders, John Tortorella surpassed Bob Johnson as the most successful American-born NHL coach with 235 victories.
+On March 11, 2008, John Tortorella passed Bob Johnson as the most successful American-born NHL coach with 235 victories after the Lightning's 8-4 win over the New York Islanders.

 On November 20, 2010, John Tortorella became the first American-born coach to reach 300 NHL victories when the Rangers defeated the Minnesota Wild.

-During the 2011-12 season, John Tortorella guided the New York Rangers to their third-ever 50-win season and the best record in the Eastern Conference with 51 wins.
+In the 2011–12 season John Tortorella guided the Rangers to the franchise's third ever 50-win season and the best record in the Eastern Conference with a total of 51–24–7 for 109 points.

-On March 26, 2013, with a 5–2 defeat of Laviolette's Flyers, John Tortorella became the first U.S.-born coach to reach 400 career victories.
+On March 26, 2013, with a 5–2 defeat of Laviolette's Flyers, John Tortorella became the 30th NHL coach to reach 400 career victories.

 On October 5, 2013, John Tortorella earned his first victory with the Vancouver Canucks against the Edmonton Oilers, with a final score of 6–2.

-On March 19, 2016, John Tortorella became the 26th head coach in NHL history, and the first born in the United States, to coach 1,000 games.
+On March 19, 2016, John Tortorella became the 26th head coach in NHL history, and the first born in the United States, to coach 1,000 games when the Blue Jackets faced the New Jersey Devils.

 On January 10, 2019, John Tortorella became the first American-born coach, and 19th overall, to reach 600 victories when the Blue Jackets defeated the Nashville Predators.

-On December 29, 2023, John Tortorella coached his 1,500th NHL regular season game, becoming the eighth head coach in NHL history, and the first American-born coach to reach the mark.
+On December 29, 2023, John Tortorella coached his 1,500th NHL regular-season game, becoming the eighth head coach in NHL history and the first American-born coach to achieve this milestone.

 2023: Ninth All-Time in Wins

-As of the end of the 2023-24 season, John Tortorella ranked ninth all-time in NHL coaching wins with 742.
+As of the end of the 2023 season, John Tortorella is ninth all-time in wins with 742.